anavarro9731/soap/src/setup.md

 then choose the "app" folder in the root of the new repo.
 This will add it as a node in the solution file/folder treeview.

-Next, open a terminal {Ctrl+Alt+1} goto the root/src/app folder of the repo Run these two commands in succession
+Next, open a terminal {Ctrl+Alt+1} goto the root/src/components/modules folder of the repo Run `yarn install`
+Next, goto the root/src/app folder of the repo
+Run these two commands in succession
 `yarn install`
 `yarn run serve`